Hey! I hope you are doing well and enjoying your life. This post is all about how you can use a multimeter to measure a resistance of resistors.

-- While using a multi-range multimeter, always start from lowest range and increase your range according to your need until you get a numeric value.
+- While using a multi-range multimeter, always start from the lowest range and increase your range according to your need until you get a numeric value.

 - Remember, a resistor is a non-polar device, so you don’t need to worry about which probe is to be connected to which side of the resistor.
-You can always confirm this statement by checking the resistance in both the directions.
+You can always confirm this statement by checking the resistance in both directions.

 - Resistance can vary a little bit from its exact value.
 The measured value must be closer to the exact value.

 An insight into my personal experience as a newbie (My Story)

 This might or might not interest you, but let me share my personal experience with you.
 When I first learned to measure the resistance of a given resistor, I was taught 2 methods together, the color coding and by using a multimeter.

 To my bad luck, I was provided with the multi-range multimeter in the lab and I had to work with it.
 I was told I was supposed to only connect the probes across the resistor and it will give me the value.

 Sounds easy right??